Here you can see details of the approach we take and the techniques we use within Rockwood to achieve the quality in which we pride ourselves.

 Stand-alone tooling is built specifically to customer requirements and can incorporate integral heating and cooling systems, bladder and compression moulding in the same tool, multi-zone heating, fully automatic cure control.
 These tools are not moved in and out of heated presses; they are fully autonomous and allow fast component turn-around

 Nesting templates for cutting

 Carbon fibre pre-preg materials

 We use pre-preg material sourced from a range of UK based pre-preg suppliers.
 The specific material selected or specified will be tailored to meet the numerous component requirements.
 All materials are supplied with full traceability and analysis records.

-Material is cut using either our 3 metre CNC ply cutter or clicker press for consistency and accuracy.
+Material is cut on one of our 3 metre CNC ply cutters for consistency and accuracy.
 Material traceability follows cut material through the manufacturing system.